 In Himachal Pradesh, Kangra Valley (strike valley) extends from the foot of Dhaola Dhar Range to the south of Beas

-Kulu Valley in the upper course of the Ravi is a transverse valley.
+Kulu Valley in the upper course of the Ravi is transverse valley.

 Great Himalayas (Himadri)

-Also known as Inner Himalaya, Central Himalaya or Himadri.
+Also known as Inner Himalayas, Central Himalayas or Himadri.

 It is mainly formed of the central crystallines (granites and gneisses) overlain by metamorphosed sediments [limestone]

 Folds in this range are asymmetrical with steep south slope and gentle north slope giving hogback topography

 Terminates at the syntaxial bends, one in the Nanga Parbat in north-west and the other in the Namcha Barwa in the north-east.

 This mountain range boasts of the tallest peaks of the world, most of which remain under perpetual snow

 Chomlungma – China (Tibet)